 Making Schedule Changes

-Students may make schedule changes through the first five days of class using the AccessPlus registration system.
+Students may make most schedule changes through the first five days of class using the AccessPlus registration system.
+For courses with permission requirements and/or after the first week of classes, a Schedule Change form will be needed.

 Procedures for schedule changes vary by the time period of the semester.
 The effective date of a schedule change is the date when the change is entered into the registration system.

 Period 1 ends on the fifth day of classes in the fall and spring semesters.
-Schedule changes during period 1 are free and do not require adviser signatures.
+Schedule changes during period 1 do not require advisor signatures.
 Instructor or departmental approval may be required for adds or section changes for some courses during period 1.
-Course drops during this period do not count toward a student's ISU course drop limit, and will not appear on a student's permanent record.
-Schedule changes during period 1 may be processed through the AccessPlus registration system or by presenting a Schedule Change form to the Registrar's Student Scheduling Office, 10 Enrollment Services Center.
+Course drops during this period will not appear on a student's permanent academic record.

 Drops and other schedule changes that are judged to be beyond the student's control may be processed as administrative actions if approved by the college dean.
-There is no schedule change fee for administrative schedule changes.
-Administrative drops do not count toward a student's ISU drop limit and do not appear as an X on the permanent record.
-The effective date of an administrative action is the date it is approved by the college dean.
+Administrative drops do not appear on the permanent academic record.
+The effective date of an administrative action is the date it is approved by the college dean or authorized representative.

 Period 3 is anytime after period 2.
-Schedule changes during this period are permitted only for extenuating circumstances, may require a written statement of support from the instructor and the student, and must be approved by the dean of the student's college.
+Schedule changes during this period are permitted only for extenuating circumstances, may require a written statement of support from the instructor and the student, and must be approved by the dean of the student's college or authorized representative.

 Half-Semester and Partial Term Courses